 In December 2019, we paid \$150,000 to enter into an option agreement with Cascadero Minerals Corporation ("Cascadero") to acquire a 51% interest in the gold/copper Sarita Este concession, located in the northwest portion of the Province of Salta, Argentina, located near the Taca Taca project owned by First Quantum Minerals.
 The option agreement called for us to spend at least \$0.3 million in exploration expenditures and complete a 2,000-meter drill program by the end of 2021, another \$0.5 million by the end of 2022, and another approximately \$1.6 million by 2023 for a total \$2.5 million.
 We have exceeded the drilling requirements and have spent approximately \$3.0 million since entering into the agreement in December 2019.
-In the fourth quarter of 2021 we completed the first drill program ever conducted at Sarita Este, which involved drilling 10 diamond drill holes totaling 2,518 meters to explore untested epithermal gold-silver and copper porphyry targets.
-In January 2022 we announced assay results from the drill program, which we believe indicate the potential for a significant gold system.
+We have completed the earn-in requirements and now hold 51% of the property subject to completion of the JV paperwork which is in progress.
+In the fourth quarter of 2021, we completed the first drill program ever conducted at Sarita Este, which involved drilling 10 diamond drill holes totaling 2,518 meters to explore untested epithermal gold-silver and copper porphyry targets.
+In January 2022, we announced assay results from the drill program, which we believe indicate the potential for a significant gold system.
 We completed a second drill program in June 2022 designed to offset and further delineate mineralization associated with the gold interval encountered in the first drill program.
-We believe that the recently released assay results from that program point to a potentially economic shallow oxidized gold system.
+We believe that the assay results from that program point to a potentially economic shallow oxidized gold system.